auditassistant/json-context/README.md

   })
 ```

+### What's with the '$' keys?

+In case you're wondering about the '$' keys (e.g. `$elements`) - there's nothing special about these, except that they are ignored by the updater and left in place.
+What this means is you can use them for storing metadata about an object.
+Even after the object is updated by `pushChange` the meta data will still be there.

+The only way a '$' key can get lost is if the item is removed.
+Makes them great for storing binding info.

 #### But this still won't actually do anything yet

 We need to subscribe to the `change` event on `window.context`